-The engine oil filter should be replaced at every engine 7 oil change.
+The engine oil filter should be replaced with a new filter at every engine oil change.

 NOTE: For best access to the oil filter, a drive on hoist should be used instead of a chassis hoist (3.7L Only).

 Engine Oil Filter Selection